Stanley Spencer: Early life

 Stanley Spencer was born in Cookham, Berkshire, the eighth surviving child of William and Anna Caroline Spencer (née Slack).
 His father, usually known as Par, was a music teacher and church organist.
 Stanley's younger brother, Gilbert Spencer (1892–1979), also became a notable artist, known principally for his landscape paintings.
 The family home, "Fernlea", on Cookham High Street, had been built by Spencer's grandfather Julius Spencer.
 Stanley Spencer was educated at home by his sisters Annie and Florence, as his parents had reservations about the local council school but could not afford private education for him.
 However, Gilbert and Stanley took drawing lessons from a local artist, Dorothy Bailey.
 Eventually, Gilbert was sent to a school in Maidenhead, but the family did not feel this would be beneficial for Stanley, who was developing into a solitary teenager given to long walks, yet with a passion for drawing.
 Par Spencer approached local landowners, Lord and Lady Boston, for advice, and Lady Boston agreed Stanley could spend time drawing with her each week.
 In 1907 Lady Boston arranged for Stanley to attend Maidenhead Technical Institute, where his father insisted he should not take any exams.

-From 1908 to 1912, Spencer studied at the Slade School of Fine Art in London, under Henry Tonks and others.
+From 1908 to 1912, Spencer studied at the Slade School of Fine Art in London, under Henry Tonks.
 His contemporaries at the Slade included Dora Carrington, Maxwell Gordon Lightfoot, Mark Gertler, Paul Nash, Edward Wadsworth, Isaac Rosenberg and David Bomberg.
 So profound was his attachment to Cookham that most days he would take the train back home in time for tea.
-It even became his nickname: his fellow student Christopher R. W. Nevinson dubbed him Cookham, a name which Spencer himself took to using for a time.
+It even became his nickname: his fellow student C. R. W. Nevinson dubbed him Cookham, a name which Spencer himself took to using for a time.
 While at the Slade, Spencer allied with a short-lived group who called themselves the "Neo-Primitives" which was centred on Bomberg and William Roberts.